Hi, I'm Candace

 So do yourself a favor a use a mile tracking app to keep track of your business miles.
 We LOVE the app MileIQ.

 Employees who use their car for work can no longer take an employee business expense deduction as part of your miscellaneous itemized deductions reported on Schedule A. Employees can’t deduct this cost even if your employer doesn’t reimburse you for using your own car.
-This is due to Tax Reform and begins for tax years after December 2017.

 Sign up to get tax and bookkeeping hacks for entrepreneurs delivered straight to your inbox twice a month!